Tecnam P2012 Traveller: Design

 The Traveller is a twin piston-engined aircraft, powered by a pair of Lycoming TEO540C1As, each producing 375 hp, which give the type a maximum permissible speed (VNE) of 226 kn (419 km/h).
 In June 2023 the option of fitting twin 375 hp Continental GTSIO-520-S engines was added by Tecnam with a maximum permissible speed (VNE) of 228 kn (422 km/h).
 While the Lycoming engines use full authority digital engine control (FADEC) and a four-blade propeller, the Continental variant offers a more traditional throttle-propeller-mixture setup with three-blade propellers.
 The design complies with FAR Part 23 and EASA CS-23 regulations.

 Performance characteristics vary by configuration.
 The P2012 Traveller equipped with Continental engines offers a maximum range of up to 1,350 nautical miles (2,500 km) and a maximum endurance of 13 hours, while the Lycoming-powered version reaches up to 1,000 nautical miles (1,852 km) and 10 hours of endurance.
 The STOL variant, designed for operations on short and unprepared runways, has a maximum range of 1,100 nautical miles (2,037 km) and an endurance of up to 12 hours.
 The STOL variant is capable of taking off in 315 meters (1,033 ft) and landing in 225 meters (738 ft) at maximum landing weight.

 The P2012 aims to replace the Cessna 402, to compete with aircraft like the Britten-Norman BN-2 Islander and modern single-engine models like the Quest Kodiak and could complement the larger DHC-6 Twin Otter.

 Cape Air required single-pilot operations, a modern cockpit, an unpressurised cabin and a metal airframe.

-The high wing enhances visibility during landing, the fixed landing gear is suitable for rough landing strips.
+The shoulder wing enhances visibility during landing, the fixed landing gear is suitable for rough landing strips.

 The removable panels for underfloor access simplify maintenance and operations.

 The P2012 can be quickly reconfigured for various missions including air ambulance (single or dual stretcher), cargo transport (up to 3.1 m³), combi (passenger and freight), skydive operations, and special missions (Sentinel SMP variant).
 Optional features include operator consoles, EO/IR sensor bays, and extended endurance kits.

 The cabin accommodates up to nine passengers in a standard commuter configuration, with individual seats arranged in a single-aisle layout.
 Each seat is positioned next to a rectangular window and is equipped with personal reading lights and dual USB charging ports.
 Overhead air vents provide adjustable ventilation.
 Cabin options include dual-zone air conditioning and heating.
 The interior features a flat floor, a constant cross-section, and a dedicated boarding door with integrated steps.
 Although designed for single-pilot operations, the aircraft can also be flown with two crew members during initial operator transition or for training.
 The cockpit layout follows a clean-sheet design, offering direct access to flight systems and avionics.